Urvashi

 Urvashi has been featured in many mythological events.
-She emerged out of the thigh of sage Narayana and occupies a special place in the court of Indra, the king of the gods and ruler of svarga (heaven).
-She is famous for her marriage with Pururavas, the first king of the legendary Chandravamsha (lunar dynasty), whom she later abandons.
+She emerged out of the thigh of sage Narayana and occupies a special place in the court of Indra, the king of the gods and ruler of svarga.
+She is famous for her marriage with Pururavas, the first king of the legendary Chandravansha, whom she later abandoned.
 She also plays a significant part in the birth of Vashishtha and Agastya, two of the most revered sages in Hinduism.
 Urvashi's story has been an inspiration for various arts, performances and literature.
 The poet Kalidasa (fl.
 4th -5th century CE) has adapted Urvashi and Pururavas as the main characters in his play Vikramorvashiyam.

 Etymology

-The Sanskrit name "Urvaśī" can have multiple meanings.
-It is derived from rootsuru and aś.
-Some believe that the name has a non-Aryan origin.
+The Sanskrit name "Urvaśī" is derived from roots—uru and aś.
+It can have multiple meanings.
+Indologist Monier Monier-Williams states that the name means 'widely pervasive' and he suggests that in its first appearances in Vedic texts Urvashi was a personification of dawn.
 According to the scripture Devi Bhagavata Purana, the apsara is known as Urvashi because she is born from the uru—'thigh'—of the divine-sage Narayana.
-Indologist Monier Monier-Williams proposes a different etymology in which the name means 'widely pervasive' and he suggests that in its first appearances in Vedic texts Urvashi was a personification of dawn.
+Some scholars believe that the name has a non-Aryan origin.

 Literary background

 Urvashi is the apsara to be specially named in the Rigveda, the oldest known Hindu scripture which was composed around 1900–1200 BCE.
 The 95th Sukta (section) of the 10th Mandala of the Rigveda is dedicated to a conversation between her and her husband, Pururavas.
-Urvashi is remains a prominent figure in later texts.
+Urvashi remains a prominent figure in later texts.
 Her myth is retold and expanded in many later Hindu scriptures, like the Shatapatha Brahmana, Brihaddevata, Mahabharata, Ramayana, Harivamsa, Vayu Purana, Vishnu Purana, Matsya Purana, Bhagavata Purana, Devi-Bhagavata Purana, Padma Purana and Skanda Purana.

 Urvashi has been dramatized and adapted by many poets and authors.
 Among these, the most popular one is the play Vikramorvashiyam by the Sanskrit poet Kalidasa, who probably lived in 4th - 5th century Gupta Period.
 The drama depicts the love of Urvashi and Pururavas, but the plot is very different from that told in the scriptures.
 Indian poet Rabindranath Tagore (1861–1941) has also written a poem about Urvashi.